Alex3k/lgtm_hrdr/README.md

 - GCP GCloud - https://cloud.google.com/sdk/docs/install
 - JQ - https://stedolan.github.io/jq/download/

-# Grafana Enterprise Global Load Balancer Terraform K8s Workaround
+# Worked around required within Terraform for Grafana Enterpise Global Load Balancer
-Within the Grafana Helm Chart, we add an annotation to the service ` cloud.google.com/neg: '{"exposed_ports":{"3000":{}}}'` this created Network Endpoint Groups in GCP.
+Within the Grafana Helm Chart, we add an annotation to the service ` cloud.google.com/neg: '{"exposed_ports":{"3000":{}}}'` this created Network Endpoint Groups (NEG) in GCP.
 This is required to have a Global Load Balancer.
 The challenge is that this is created automagically and therefore Terraform is unaware of it.
 To this end, we need to use the "scripts/get-gcp-negs.sh" script which uses the gcloud CLI tool to get the Network Endpoint Groups which are magically created by GKE.
 JQ is required for this to parse the response from the gcloud CLI tool.
 This is then used to created a GCP backend service.

 # Resources created in GCP per region
 - Kubernetes cluster with 1 node in 3 zones
 - CloudSQL MySQL instance & user
-- Static IP for the AuthProxy
+- Static IP for the GEM AuthProxy
 - 3 GCS buckets for GEM
 - 1 GCS buckets for GEL